sicz/Mk/README.md

 ### Usage

-Create new Docker container directory from `docker-container` template directory:
+Create new Docker container directory populated from `docker-container`
+directory:
 ```bash
 make create-docker-project NAME=docker-my-container
 ```

-Read carefully and adjust `README.md`, `Makefile`, `LICENSE` and `Dockerfile.tpl` files in your new Docker container directory .
+Read carefully and adjust `README.md`, `Makefile`, `LICENSE` and `Dockerfile.tpl` files in your new Docker container directory.
 Interesting parts are enclosed in `[*TEXT*]` brackets.

 ## Authors